ghkhashayar/docs/docs/localization.md

 ```

-Now all you need to do on CRUD controller is specify translated widgets with `translation` property.
+Now all you need to do on the CRUD controller is specify translated widgets with `translation` property.

 CategoryController.php: